Republic of Caste: Anand Teltumbde’s thoughts strive to liberate us even as he is in jail

 “Turn in any direction you like, caste is the monster that crosses your path.”
-This powerful image from Dr Ambedkar’s The Annihilation of Caste, published in 1936, still rings true today.
+This powerful image from Dr Ambedkar’s Annihilation of Caste, published in 1936, still rings true today.
 That would be obvious enough from the point of view of the oppressed castes, but they are not the only victims of the caste system.
 India’s entire society, culture and politics are also casualties of it.

-If you are not convinced, you may wish to read The Republic of Caste, by Anand Teltumbde.
+If you are not convinced, you may wish to read Republic of Caste, by Anand Teltumbde.
 The book is not just about caste – it is a wide-ranging collection of essays that “deal with issues which may be taken as crucial for our collective survival as a democratic republic”, as the author puts it.
 Still, caste runs through it as it runs through India itself.
 From communalism to sanitation and elections to economics, Teltumbde helps us to see the pervasive and pernicious role of caste in contemporary India.
 He restores the centrality of caste to our understanding of Indian society and how to change it.

 This is an unsettling book.
 It is likely to cause you some discomfort at times, whatever your political leanings.
 Anand Teltumbde is a radical and fiercely independent thinker who is not afraid of departing from the beaten track.
 For instance, he is critical of India’s “status-quoist” Constitution, and even holds it responsible for the persistence of caste.
 The main reason, as he sees it, is that the Constitution laid the foundations of caste-based reservations.
 Teltumbde presents a rare and provocative critique of reservation from a Dalit perspective.